 Further information on the laws and procedures governing the registration and use of IP in Australia is provided below.

 An Australian patent provides a legal right to stop third parties from manufacturing, using and/or selling an invention in Australia.
 It may also be used to license someone else to manufacture an invention on agreed terms.
-Australian patents are administered by the Patent Office of IP Australia.
+Australian patents are administered by IP Australia.

 For more information on Australian patents and qualified patent professionals, see IP Australia: Patents.

 Australia has a well-developed legal system that protects the intellectual property of businesses and individuals.